 With the demise of the Sega Dreamcast in early 2001, Sega released MiniMoni.
 Shakka to Tambourine!
 Dapyon! for the PlayStation - the only non-Puyo Puyo video game released by Sega for the console.
 As with most third-party development, however, focus shifted to the newer PlayStation 2, as the aging original PlayStation platform was becoming less commercially viable at this point in time.

 Sega did not support the PlayStation in any form outside of Japan, the only exception being to make up a shortfall of plastic game boxes in North America during the PlayStation's demanding launch period.

 - Main article: Sega Saturn/Hardware comparison.

 While both the PlayStation and Sega Saturn debuted within the same month in Japan, the technology behind to two systems is wildly different, with the PlayStation outperforming the Saturn in some tasks and vice versa.
-Typically the relative ease of use of the PlayStation is considered to have been a better fit for the rise of 3D games (since the polygon language is made with triangles) during the 1990s, with the Saturn having an edge with 2D games (since the polygon language is made with quadrilaterals).
+Typically, the relative ease-of-use of the PlayStation is considered to have been a better fit for the rise of 3D games (since the polygon language is made with triangles) during the 1990s, with the Saturn having the edge with 2D games (since the polygon language is made with quadrilaterals).
 The Saturn hardware was capable of matching (and in some cases outperforming) the PlayStation in 3D performance as well, but its complex hardware was more difficult to get to grips with, whereas the PlayStation was more developer-friendly for 3D games.